-Today I’m going to be showing you how easy it is to create your own custom icons in Adobe Illustrator.
+Today I’m going to be showing you how easy it is to create your own custom snowflake icon in Adobe Illustrator.
 This is also a great way to learn the Pathfinder Tool if you never have before!

 But first, tell me.
 Which one of these 2 graphics do you prefer?

 If you chose Option 2, then you and I agree: icons have the power to make design better.

 Here are three reasons I like to use icons in my designs.

 Icons are just tiny little pictures that provide a visual representation of the text.
 Think of your favorite storybook as a child – I bet you remember the illustrations from it– maybe you remember the images more than you remember the words.